jonemo/blog.jonasneubert.com/_posts/2021-01-10-exploring-the-supply-chain-of-the-pfizer-biontech-and-moderna-covid-19-vaccines.md

   title="Operation Warp Speed vaccine distribution process.
 Source: Coronavirus U.S. Department of Health & Human Services, https://www.hhs.gov/coronavirus/explaining-operation-warp-speed/index.html"
 %}

 There are notable differences between the path shown for the Pfizer-BioNTech and Moderna vaccines.
 Pfizer appears to bypass almost all distribution steps!
-This is due to two reasons:
+Indeed, Pfizer chose to ship its vaccine directly from its factory to the point of use.[^44] This is due to two reasons:

 1. Pfizer and OWS interact very much “at arms length”.
 Contrary to Moderna and makers of other vaccine candidates, Pfizer did not receive US government funds for the development of the vaccine.
-Instead, it only has a supply contract which is structured to minimize US government involvement.[^44]
+Instead, it only has a supply contract which is structured to minimize US government involvement.[^45]

-2. OWS currently only has a distribution contract for refrigerated and -20C cold chains.[^45] Therefore, it does not support the needs of the Pfizer-BioNTech vaccine.
+2. OWS currently only has a distribution contract for refrigerated and -20C cold chains.[^46] Therefore, it does not support the needs of the Pfizer-BioNTech vaccine.
 Of course, that situation would likely be different if Pfizer had indicated a need for assistance with distribution.
-It is likely that most vaccines authorized for distribution in the US in future will follow Moderna’s pattern and not Pfizer, given that the makers of many promising vaccine candidates already have a closer relationship with WS than Pfizer does.
+It is likely that most vaccines authorized for distribution in the US in future will follow Moderna’s pattern and not Pfizer’s, given that the makers of many promising vaccine candidates already have a closer relationship with WS than Pfizer does.

 Of the companies named in the OWS figure above, you have probably heard about UPS and FedEx, but maybe not of McKesson.
 [McKesson](https://www.mckesson.com/About-McKesson/Coronavirus-Response/) is an S&P 500 company.
 [This landing page on McKesson’s website](https://www.mckesson.com/About-McKesson/Coronavirus-Response/) describes their “COVID-19 response” and includes photos of Moderna vaccine being handled inside of McKesson distribution centers.
-Side note, due to [current events](https://sanfrancisco.cbslocal.com/2020/12/11/silicon-valley-exodus-oracle-moves-headquarters-redwood-city-austin-texas/): McKesson was ahead of the curve and moved their headquarters from San Francisco to Irving, Texas, in 2018.[^46]
+Side note, due to [current events](https://sanfrancisco.cbslocal.com/2020/12/11/silicon-valley-exodus-oracle-moves-headquarters-redwood-city-austin-texas/): McKesson was ahead of the curve and moved their headquarters from San Francisco to Irving, Texas, in 2018.[^47]

 [UPS Cold Chain Solutions](https://www.ups.com/us/en/services/healthcare/cold-chain-solutions.page) and [FedEx Cold Chain Services](http://www.fedex.com/pt_english/shipping-services/industry-solutions/supplychain/coldchain.html) are the existing cold chain logistics offerings of UPS and Fedex.